Home Business Policies FAQ Items For Sale Previous Repairs

 Do I work on anything other than ivory ?

 Yes.
 I work in other natural materials including bone, whalebone, horn, antler and wood.
 Carvings and inlay replacement are typical.
 I restrict my work to smaller "bench top" items.
 No large furniture pieces.
+I do not do handgun grips or modern knife handle work.

 How can you learn more about ivory ?

 Read, go to antique shows, museums and auctions.
 Talk to collectors and dealers.
 Learn about the types of ivory and the carving styles.
 Don’t start buying until you have done the above extensively.
 The International Ivory Society is a great resource for information.
 They hold meetings and seminars and issue frequent newsletters.
 Founder and Director Bob Weisblut can be contacted at rweisblut@yahoo.com.
-He is THE expert on all types of ivory and will get you on the mailing list of the ISS.
+He is an expert on many types of ivory and will get you on the mailing list of the ISS.
 Best of all, membership is free.

 How long does it take to fix your object ?